Buses in Milton Keynes: EasyBus

 EasyBus, an intercity express coach operator founded by entrepreneur Stelios Haji-Ioannou, ran a service between Milton Keynes and London between August 2004 and February 2006 using 19-seat Mercedes-Benz Vario mini-coaches.
 Tickets were predominantly sold over the internet.
 Its parent EasyGroup first announced its intention to operate no frills express services in 2003.
 In August 2004 EasyBus launched its first service, connecting London and Milton Keynes.
 To keep costs down EasyBus originally used Hendon Central station in north London as its terminal point, with a journey time of 65 minutes and a single fare of £5.
 The threat of competition forced National Express to offer its own discounted fares to and from London, culminating in the introduction of a £1 single fare between Milton Keynes and London which Stelios claimed was intended to make his service non-profitable and force its withdrawal.

 In Spring 2005 EasyBus changed its London terminus from Hendon to a more central location in Baker Street.
 The service to Milton Keynes was withdrawn in February 2006, although services from London to other destinations including Luton Airport continue to operate.

 Virgin Trains

 In 1999, Stagecoach commenced operating route VT99 from Milton Keynes Central to Luton railway station and Luton Airport under contract to Virgin Trains West Coast, with coaches in a dedicated livery to provide a connection for West Coast Main Line passengers to the airport.
-Although no longer carrying Virgin Trains branding, Stagecoach continues to operate the service as route 99 with vehicles in its own livery.
+At the end of the contract and no longer carrying Virgin Trains branding, Stagecoach continued to operate the service as route 99 with vehicles in its own livery, subsequently renumbering it as MK1.